Ballpoint pen artwork: Origins and proliferation as art medium

 Spirograph, originally marketed as a "creative children's toy" in the 1960s, provided colored ballpoint pens as part of its package.

 Some of the most famous artists of the 20th century have utilized ballpoint pens to some extent during their careers.
 Andy Warhol and Alberto Giacometti both used ballpoints within their artwork in the 1950s.
 Cy Twombly exhibited small ballpoint drawings in the 1970s.
-Ladislao Biro himself utilized his own invention creatively; a 2005 mechanical engineering exhibition in Argentina, focussing on the invention of the ballpoint pen, included in its brochure a ballpoint pen drawing titled "Waiting" credited to Biro.
+Ladislao Biro himself utilized his own invention creatively; a 2005 mechanical engineering exhibition in Argentina, focusing on the invention of the ballpoint pen, included in its brochure a ballpoint pen drawing titled "Waiting" credited to Biro.

 The popular Spirograph, mass-marketed in America during the advent of 1960s psychedelic culture, included colored ballpoints (black, blue, red, green) as part of its boxed set.

 The holes positioned on a Spirograph's "gears" were reportedly sized to accommodate tips of the fine-point pens provided.

 Artists now professionally employing ballpoint pens often cite classroom boredom as a factor allowing them to explore the writing instrument's creative applications.

 A mainstay of school-supply lists, students use their ballpoints to doodle onto folders, desks, and blue jeans—even onto each other.
-Artistic aspirations aside, the average person may pick up a pen during lengthy telephone calls, consciously-or-not scribbling Hitler mustaches and black-eyes onto magazine photos of politicians or models; artist Jean Dubuffet has admitted to having realized the potential of ballpoint pens in this manner.
+Artistic aspirations aside, the average person may pick up a pen during lengthy telephone calls, consciously or-not scribbling Hitler mustaches and black-eyes onto magazine photos of politicians or models; artist Jean Dubuffet has admitted to having realized the potential of ballpoint pens in this manner.

 Ballpoint artist Lennie Mace has stated that he learned the basics of anatomy and perspective in his youth by tracing over newspaper photos in ballpoint pen, a practice which evolved into his Media Graffiti embellishments of print-ads.

 Ballpoint pen artwork has gained increasing interest in the 21st century.
 Ballpoint artists have been portrayed in the media as oddities, but some receive serious media consideration and the artwork is exhibited in prestigious galleries and museums worldwide.
 Proponents of ballpoint pens as an art medium have independently regarded growing interest in ballpoint pen art as a "movement", but it has yet to be recognized as such within established art circles.
 Nonetheless, creative application of ballpoint pens has taken as many directions as any formally recognized art movement; photorealist portraiture and still-life, imaginative scenarios and surrealistic landscapes, and minimalist abstractions are among the forms in which ballpoint artwork has been presented.